mapninja/Scouts_PDFMAP_Android/README.md

 2. Fill in your information and click on the "Create Account" Button.

 2. This folder will be the location from which you obtain basemaps and to which you export your collected data.
 Once you sign up for Dropbox you should be able to accept the invite to the shared folder.

+###Install the DropBox App on Your Phone

+PDFMaps integrates well with DropBox and makes it easy to move PDF Basemaps onto your phone and also allows you to export your collected map data directly to DropBox.
+For this integration to work properly, however, you need to have the DropBox App installed on your phone.

+1. For Android, Search the Google Play Store for Dropbox and install the app, or go to [This Link](http://play.google.com/store/apps/details?id=com.dropbox.android&hl=en)

+###Install the Avenza PDF-Maps App

+1. First, go to Google Play or the App Store, depending upon your device, and download the free app, PDF Maps by Avenza.

 ###Download the Map